 Although the company won’t be serving its full capacity of customers in its theme parks for some time to come, it’s important to remember that theme parks are only a fraction of the company’s services.

-Walt Disney recently made a splash when it jumped into the streaming entertainment space with Disney+ and ESPN+, taking share from the likes of Netflix.
+Walt Disney recently made a splash when it jumped into the streaming entertainment space with Disney+ and ESPN+, taking its share of the market from the likes of Netflix.
 These streaming ventures continue to be a success as COVID-19 led more people to look for in-home entertainment options while reducing costs by cutting the cable cord.
 Not to mention, the company also owns Hulu, one of the largest streaming video players on the field.

 Invest in Consumer Service ETFs

-Investing in individual stocks can be a daunting process for the newcomming investor.
+Investing in individual stocks can be a daunting process for the newcomerer investor.
 If you’re not well-versed in stock market research, or simply don’t have the time it takes to do your due diligence, there’s another option.

 There are several exchange-traded funds, or ETFs, on the market today that pool funds from a large group of investors that are used to make investments according to the ETFs investing strategy.
 These ETFs address various investing styles, sectors, and risk appetites.